 Course Code: P-M221

 3 October 2022

 2:i UG degree or equivalent

 1 year (Full-time)

-On our LLM in International Corporate Governance and Financial Regulation (ICGFR), you will undertake in-depth comparative and contextual study of the regulation of the company.
+On our LLM in International Corporate Governance and Financial Regulation (ICGFR), you will undertake in-depth comparative and contextual study of the regulation and governance of companies.
 You will look at the various ways in which different jurisdictions respond to similar economic and social pressures, examining key topics in the post financial crisis era, and develop an understanding of the interaction between the process of globalisation and general principles and theories of corporate governance and financial regulation.

 - It has been designed by widely recognised subject experts, who have also provided training for the staff of the Bank of England

 - It is an opportunity to study corporate governance and financial regulation together and to understand the deep interconnections between these two areas of knowledge

 - Classes are relatively small allowing for intense discussion and plenty of opportunity for feedback by academics

 - The expertise of top legal practitioners is drawn upon in curriculum design and delivery

 If you are looking for a rigorous and contextually rich programme, I whole-heartedly recommend the LLM at Warwick.
 The bonds you will form and the modules you will choose to study will give you the strong foundation you will need for your future career.